s0rta/revengate-new/docs/design/monsters.md

 When a phantruch dies, the creature and the flames completely evaporate, but the vital assemblage remains.
 Any damage to the vital assemblage is likely to cause the creature to vanish.

-The lesser phantruch is help in animation by only two crystals.
+The lesser phantruch is held in animation by only two crystals.
 The weaker magical pulled produced by those simpler vital assemblages cannot reach as far in between the planes of reality and the creature nesting inside the blue flame is therefore much different.

 The creature of the lesser phantruch resembles a cross between a moray eel and a Chinese dragon.
 The serpent like beast remains coiled around the vital assemblage until the time of the attack.
 It attacks by springing forward with the swiftness of the cobra.
 As it floats in the air, the creature really seems to be swimming.
 Just like for the greater phantruch, the creature is ethereal and semi-transparent while it remains inside the blue flames.